Samsung/tizen-docs/docs/partners/iot-partners/nubison.md

 The Nubison plugin can be installed on the Tizen IoT devices that are compatible with the following:

-- Platform : Tizen 5.0 IoT Headed and Headless, and higher
+- Platform : Tizen 5.0 IoT Headed and Headless,and higher
 - SDK : Tizen Studio 3.0 and higher

 For more information on the Nubison IoT cloud service, see the following: